wessenstam/gts21/cicd/phase3/phase3.rst

    .. note::

-    In the lower right-hand corner you will get a prompt asking if you would like to periodically run a ``git fetch``.
-This is useful if you have multiple people working against the repo, but is unnecessary for the lab.
+    In the lower right-hand corner you will get a prompt asking if you would like to periodically run a ``git fetch`` This is useful if you have multiple people working against the repo, but is unnecessary for the lab.
 Click **No** or allow the dialog to time out.

     .. figure:: images/10.png